 If you aren’t too picky about which rocks you want to use, you can often find large stones at construction and work sites.
 Many times you’ll be able to get rocks for free at these sites, but make sure to get permission before taking anything!

-Another way to find rocks is to talk with farmers and road workers who may be glad to pass along some of the rocks they’ve moved.
+Another method is to talk with farmers and road workers who may be glad to pass along some of the rocks they’ve moved.

 Fill the Space

 A rock garden can be as large, or small, as you want.